Chicago: What to do in Chicago? | Chicago Travel Guide | Chicago Attractions Guide

 Attractions | Magnificent Mile

-The Magnificent Mile is a mile-long shopping street in downtown Chicago and is one of the city's most popular attractions.
-It is called the Magnificent Mile because of the many upscale boutiques, luxury hotels and famous restaurants that line the street.
-But the best part of the Magnificent Mile is the architecture and the cityscape.
-There are many famous skyscrapers such as the John Hancock Center and the Wrigley Building, which are spectacular.
+The Magnificent Mile is a 1-mile-long shopping street in downtown Chicago and one of the city's most popular attractions.
+It earned its name because this street is lined with high-end boutiques, luxury hotels, and renowned restaurants.
+However, the real magnificence of the Magnificent Mile lies in its architecture and urban scenery.
+You'll find many iconic skyscrapers here, such as the John Hancock Center and the Wrigley Building, creating a truly spectacular cityscape.

-If you don't want to spend a lot of money, stop by Starbucks Reserve on the Magnificent Mile.
-This is the largest Starbucks in the U.S., bigger than the flagship store in Seattle.
-There is a dining area on the top floor where you can sit and watch the crowds on the Magnificent Mile while sipping your coffee.
+If you are looking for a cup of coffee, stop by Starbucks Reserve on the Magnificent Mile.
+This is the largest Starbucks in the U.S. There is a dining area on the top floor where you can sit and watch the crowds on the Magnificent Mile while sipping your coffee.

 Attractions | Chicago Riverwalk

-If you are interested in learning more about the history of the buildings around you, you can join the River Cruise.
+Join the River Cruise if you are interested in learning more about the history of the buildings around you.
 Sail slowly on the Chicago River and listen to your guide explain the history of Chicago and its famous buildings such as the Willis Tower, the John Hancock Center and the Wentworth Building.

 Observation Deck | Skydeck Chicago